davidcastells/py4hw/README.md

 I've identifyied a number of low-effort aspects that should be done

 - change the use of nbwavedrom by wavedrom
+- correct synchronization of wire names and waveforms in WaveformWindow and support for scrolling, zooming and paning.
+- avoid complete redrawing in interactive workbench

 ..and other high effort tasks